fillies/diffrentHateAlgos/README.md

 ## Overview

-This project focuses on testing different hate speech classifiers for multiple languages, including German, English, and Multilingual.
+This project makes it easy to annoatated and teste a dataset using different hate speech classifiers for different languages, including German, English, and Multilingual.
 The classifiers are provided through Hugging Face and include models from various sources.
 The project takes a simple CSV file with a "text" column as input and outputs separate CSV files for each classifier.
 Classifier as set to be bianry hate no hate at the moment.

 ## Classifiers and URLs